 Introduce sour foods into the diet, balsamic vinegar on cucumber or carrot sticks whilst he is waiting for his dinner.
 The sour effect stimulates the digestive enzymes and bile flow, which in turn, stimulate peristalsis (the wave like contractions of the bowel).

 I also get good results from allergy testing – see this website under the About section.
-Once the problem foods are removed, regularity is achieved.
+Once the problem foods are removed, regular bowel habits can be achieved.

 Book a naturopathic consultation with Natural Ange to address your health concerns.